NormLorenz/materials-cli/README.md

   * git config --global user.email "YOUR EMAIL ADDRESS"
   * git config --list
 * check in source to local git - done
-* push source to github on the internet - done
 * when the following is run from a terminal window:
   * git remote add origin https://github.com/NormLorenz/materials-cli.git
   * a publish option is enabled
-  * when the publish is clicked you can enter a user name and password
+  * when the publish is clicked enter a user name and password
     * normlorenz
     * 185Hoffman
+* when you make updates to the the source
+  * commit the changes to the local source repository
+  * click push under and ... enter a user name and password
+    * normlorenz
+    * 185Hoffman

-### 7/20/2016
+### 7/20/2016 implement ember-notify

 [ember-notify](http://us4.campaign-archive1.com/?u=82fc5505437d5de6e27bffc87&id=39d21cd4f7&e=1d7c494397)
 * https://github.com/aexmachina/ember-notify